AdmiralenOla/Scoary/README.md

 The **-s** parameter is used to indicate to Scoary which column in the gene_presence_absence.csv file is the _first_ column representing an isolate.
 By default it is set to 15 (1-based indexing).

 #### The -p, -m and -c parameters
 These parameters control your output. **-m** sets a hard cut-off on the number of hits reported.
 With **-p** you can set that no gene with a higher p-value will be reported.
 (Tip: Set this to 1.0 to report every single gene).
 You can mix these parameters with **-c**.
-If you only wanted genes with a Bonferroni-adjusted p-value < 1E-10 you could use _-p 1E-10 -c Bonferroni_.
+If you only wanted genes with a Bonferroni-adjusted p-value < 1E-10 you could use _-p 1E-10 -c B_.

+##### Combining filtering options
+From version 1.4.0, you can also mix different restrictions together.
+For example, you may want to specify that the entire range of pairwise comparisons p-values be < 1E-5, but you still doubt some of your results.
+You could try to filter your results more strictly by also requiring an Individual (naive) p-value of less than 0.01.
+You would then use _-c EPW I -p 1E-5 0.01_.
+You need to enter the -c options and the -p options in the corresponding order.

+Alternatively, you can specify a single (one) p-value, and this will be taken as the filter for all the specified -c options.
+For example _-c EPW BH -p 0.05_ will filter the results to only include genes where the entire range of pairwise comparison as well as the Benjamini-Hochberg p-values are > 0.05

 #### The -u flag
 Calling Scoary with the **-u** flag will cause it to write a newick file of the UPGMA tree that is calculated internally.
 The tree is based on pairwise Hamming distances in the gene_presence_absence matrix.